Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

 \section{Computing topological invariants of a planar Lefschetz fibration}

 In this section, we explain how to compute the intersection form and the first Chern class for a Lefschetz fibration over a disk with planar fibers.
 The second homology classes of a Lefschetz fibration are given by certain linear combinations of the vanishing cycles, and both the intersection form and the evaluation of the first Chern class can be found directly in terms of the vanishing cycles.
-This is a consequence of fairly straightforward topological considerations, and we think that these facts, especially Proposition~\ref{iform}, should be known to experts (see Remark \ref{Auroux-rmk} below), but complete statements and the proofs seem to be absent from the literature.
+This is a consequence of fairly straightforward topological considerations, and we think that these facts, especially Proposition~\ref{iform}, should be known to experts (see Remark~\ref{Auroux-rmk} below), but complete statements and the proofs seem to be absent from the literature.

-Let $P$ be the planar page of an open book decomposition of $Y$; $P$ is the disk $D$ with a few holes.
+Let $P$ be the page of a planar open book decomposition of $Y$; $P$ is the disk $D$ with a few holes.
+In this paper, the 3-manifold $Y$ is always assumed to be oriented, and the open book decomposition we consider is compatible with a co-oriented contact structure.
+An orientation of contact planes, together with an orientation of $Y$, determine the orientation of the binding of the open book and the orientation of the page $P$.
 Let us assume that the monodromy $\phi$ of the open book is the product of positive Dehn twists about homologically non-trivial simple closed curves $\alpha_1,\dots,\alpha_m$ in $P$ for some $m$.
 Each curve $\alpha_i$ divides $P$ into two components, and we \emph{orient} it as the boundary of the region $A_i$ disjoint from $\partial D$.
-With this orientation, $\alpha_i$ defines a class in $H_1(P)$; by abuse of notation, we also denote this class by $\alpha_i$.
+With this orientation, $\alpha_i$ defines a class in $H_1(P)$, that we denote with $[\alpha_i]_P$.
 For convenience, we will also assume that the $\alpha_i$ are smoothly embedded and that they intersect transversely.
 This implies that the union of the $\alpha_i$ disconnects $P$ into finitely many connected components.
 Unless otherwise stated, homology is taken with coefficients in $\ZZ$.

-Let $W$ be the total space of a Lefschetz fibration over a disk $\D$.
+Let $W$ be the total space of a Lefschetz fibration over a disk $\D$, with planar fiber $P$.
+We assume that $W$, $P$, and $\D$ are compatibly oriented.
+(If $\d W$ is equipped with a contact structure and an open book with fiber $P$ as above, the orientations of $W$ and $\D$ are uniquely determined.)
 If $\D' \subset \D$ is a small disk that contains no critical points, then $W$ is obtained from $P \times \D'$ by attaching 2-handles to copies of the vanishing cycles contained in the vertical boundary $P\times \d\D'$ so that distinct handles are attached along knots contained in distinct fibers.

 We first describe $H_2(W)$ and give a convenient way to visualize homology classes.
 We use the exact sequence of the pair $(W, P \times \D')$; since $P \times \D'$ retracts onto $P$, we can replace the former with the latter: